qlem/qlstatus/README.md

 ```

 ## Configuration
-You should override the default value of some options by editing `~/.config/qlstatus/qlstatus.conf`.
+You should override default value of some options by editing `~/.config/qlstatus/qlstatus.conf`.
 You can find an example of this file at the root of this repository.
 Each option has `key = value` form.

 ### Output format